wrenoud/nos-fpm/markdown/chapter_7.md

 a.
 Select the parent layer of the surface in the Layers window.

 b.
 Open Compute Layer Window:
 i.
-HIPS & SIPS -> Right-click and select ‘Add Layer’ ii.
-BDB -> Select Tools->Layers->Compute Layer.
+HIPS & SIPS -&gt; Right-click and select ‘Add Layer’ ii.
+BDB -&gt; Select Tools-&gt;Layers-&gt;Compute Layer.

 See next page for images.

 Effective Date: Date